openshift/oc-mirror/docs/design/workflows.md

 ### Heads-Only

 The heads-only workflow is the default for both catalog and platform content types.
 This workflow, when initially publishing an imageset, will only mirror the channel heads for each content type.
-On the subsequent runs, the latest versions will be mirrored.
+On the subsequent runs, the latest differential versions will be mirrored.
+In other words, the `minVersion` is stored and managed in the metadata, and later versions are mirrored in an additive way.

 Heads-only is the default workflow and is controlled by the `full` key, which is set to false by default.